FenixAlliance/ABS.Docs/Overview.md

 - Hard Disk: SSD Recommended

 ## Supported Operating Systems
-The following operating systems are supported with the recommendation that the latest updates are applied.
+The following operating systems are supported with the recommendation that the latest Windows updates are applied.

-- Windows Server 2016 x64 Datacenter / Standard
+- Windows Server 2012 R2 x64 Datacenter / Standard
-- Windows Server 2019 x64 Datacenter / Standard
+- Windows Server 2012 x64 Datacenter / Standard
-- Windows 10 x64 Pro / Enterprise
-- Ubuntu Server 20.04 LTS x64

-## Supported [My]SQL Server Editions
+## Supported SQL Server Editions
-The following [My]SQL Server Editions are supported with the recommendation that the latest Windows updates are applied.
+The following SQL Server Editions are supported with the recommendation that the latest Windows updates are applied.

 - SQL Server 2019
 - SQL Server 2017
 - SQL Server 2016
 - Azure SQL Service
-- MySQL Community Server 8.0.25
-- MariaBD v10.5.10

 Supported SQL Server Reporting Services (SSRS)
 The following SQL Server Reporting Services are supported with the recommendation that the latest Windows updates are applied.